scris/switchable/README.md

 # switchable

 > Create amount of daily plans, then quickly switch from one to another.
+> License: MPL v2.0

 #### Build Setup